History of the Catholic Church in Japan: Tokugawa Ieyasu

-The Buddhist ecclesiastical establishment was made responsible for verifying that a person was not a Christian through what became known as the "temple guarantee system" (terauke seido).
-By the 1630s, people were being required to produce a certificate of affiliation with a Buddhist temple as proof of religious orthodoxy, social acceptability, and loyalty to the regime.

 The number of active Christians is estimated to have been around 200,000 in 1582.
 Christians attach a great theological importance to martyrdom, and in Japan, there were around 1,000 known martyrs during the missionary period.
 Countless others were dispossessed of their land and property, leading to their subsequent death in poverty.

 The Japanese government used Fumi-e, pictures of the Virgin Mary and Christ meant to be trod upon, to reveal practicing Catholics and sympathizers.
 Anyone reluctant to step on the pictures was identified as Catholic and sent to Nagasaki.
 The policy of the Japanese government (Edo) was to turn Christians from their faith; if the Catholics refused to renounce their religion, they were tortured.
 Those who would not recant were typically executed on Nagasaki's Mount Unzen.
-The prosecution lasted for over 2 centuries.
+The prosecution lasted for over two centuries.

 The Shimabara Rebellion, led by a young Christian boy named Amakusa Shirō Tokisada, took place in 1637.
 The Rebellion was sparked by economic desperation and government oppression, but later assumed a religious tone.
 About 27,000 people joined the uprising, but it was crushed by the shogunate after a sustained campaign.
 They are not considered martyrs by the Catholic Church since they took up arms for materialistic reasons.
 Many Japanese were deported to Macau or to the Spanish Philippines.
 Many Macanese and Japanese Mestizos are the mixed-race descendants of the deported Japanese Catholics.
 Four hundred people were officially deported by the government to Macau and Manila, but thousands of Japanese were pressured into moving voluntarily.
 About 10,000 Macanese and 3,000 Japanese were moved to Manila.